ggrg/docs/ELK/ELKSetup.md

 ## Transaction Details Kibana Custom Visualization

-In order to access the Transaction Details Kibana custom visualization navigate to Visualize menu and look for “Transaction Details”.
+In order to access the Transaction Details Kibana custom visualization navigate to Visualize menu and look for "Transaction Details".

 ![alt text](./images/navigateToTransactionDetails.png)